isneezy/timoneiro/README.md

 ```
 **2. Register the Service Provider**

-In `conf/app.php` file of your laravel project register the `TimoneiroServiceProvider`
+In `conf/app.php` file of your laravel project, register the `TimoneiroServiceProvider`
 ```php
 <?php
 return [